anonymouslei/CppCoreGuideLines/csapp/book/02_representing_and_manipulating_information.md

 for each value of k, we can compute two multiples:
 2k and 2k+1.
 Thus, we can compute multiples 1,2,3,4,5,6,and 9.

+we can view the bit pattern [11011] as having a run of 6 ones with a zero in the middle, and so we apply the rule for form B, but then we subtract the term corresponding to the middle zero bit.

+How should the compiler decide which form to use?
+Assuming that addition and subtraction have the same performance, the rule is to choose form A when n=m, either form when n = m + 1, and form B when n > m+1. the justification for this rule is as follows. when n = m, form A requires only a single shift,

+### 2.3.7 dividing by powers of 2
+integer division on most machine is even slower than integer multiplication--requiring 30 or more clock cycles. diving by a power of 2 can also be performed using shift operations, but we use a right shift rather than a left shift. the two different right shifts-logical and arithmetic-serve this purpose for unsigned and two's-complement numbers, respectively. interger division always rounds toward zero. to define this precisely, let us introduce some notation.

+the case for using shifts with unsigned arithmetic is straightforward, in part because right shifting is guaranteed to be performed logically for unsigned valuse.

+#### principle unsigned division by a power of 2
+for C variables x and k with unsigned values x and k, such that 0<=k < w, the C expression x >> k yields the value x/2k. as examples, figure 2.28 shows the effects of performing logical right shifts on a 16-bit representation of 12340 to perform division by 1,2,16,256.

+#### derivation
+the examples illustrate that arithmetic right shift is similar to division by a power of 2, except that it rounds down rather than toward zer.

+the case for dividing by